-In your composition journal label, number, and in your own handwriting, dedicate two pages to the poem by responding to each of the following:
+In your composition journal label, number, and in your own handwriting, dedicate two pages to the poem by responding to as many of the questions below as you can.
+Remember to use complete sentences.

 - 1. Write down any interesting words or phrases - 2.
 What do you notice about how the poem is structured? - 3.
 List any questions you have after reading the poem.
 What do you wonder? - 4.
 How do you think the poet/speaker feels about maps? - 5.
 How do you think maps contribute to the way we understand the world? - 6.
 How do you think maps are used to convey certain ideas about different places in the world? - 7.
 The speaker of the poem outlines the disadvantages of maps.
 Do you think that maps and borders have any positive traits, or do you agree with the speaker?
 If you believe that maps have positive traits, what are they? - 8.
 In the poem, the speaker is separated from someone they care about and this is made more painful because they are separated by lines on the map.
 Why is it painful to be separated from someone you care about?
 In your opinion, do the lines on maps physically and emotionally divide us from others?